Shaq, Charles Barkley Have Epic Argument Over NBA Championship Pedigree

 O’Neal reminded Barkley he was named NBA Finals MVP three times before issuing his three-word show-stopper: “Google me, Chuck.”

-Fellow pundit Kenny Smith robbed television viewers of a further O’Neal vs. Barkley spectacle when he intervened with a point of his own … one no one really bothered noting because we were all enjoying the real spat too much.
+Fellow pundit Kenny Smith robbed television viewers of a further O’Neal vs. Barkley spectacle when he intervened with a point of his own, one no one really bothered noting because we were all enjoying the real spat too much.

 Thumbnail photo via YouTube/NBA on TNT